 Since Yankee Springs is a Michigan State Park, a Recreational Passport is required for entrance.
 Non-passport holders can purchase a Michigan State Park day pass.

-Parking is available throughout the Deep Lake Campground where it is only a short walk to the Registration tent, Team Row, and starting chute.
-Michigan DNR staff will be onsite directing drivers to available spots.
+Parking is available throughout the Deep Lake Campground where it is only a short walk to the Registration tent, Team Row, and Starting Chute.

 Food / Drinks

-The consumption of beer will be restricted to the Beer Corral.
-This is the first year we are providing the service so please help us out and enjoy your beer within the specified area.
+The consumption of alcohol will be restricted to the designated after party area.
+Please help us out and enjoy your beer and cider within the designated area.

 Racers LOVE spectators and The Yankee Springs Time Trial is an exciting race to watch.
 Just a short hike can get you to a position where you can watch racers start and finish.
 Slightly longer hikes will take you to technical portions of the course which are always thrilling.
 And don't forget... the expert and elite racers do 2 laps.